dev-scripts/prakashbhandari.com.np/content/posts/how-to-publish-your-own-public-npm-package.md

 draft: false
 hidemeta: false
 comments: false
 description: "This post is about 'How to Publish Your Own Public NPM Package?'
-To demonstrate, I have created small package to convert Nepali number to English number and English number to Nepali number.
-This post will guide you to create and publish your own package."
+To demonstrate, I will create one package to convert Nepali number to English number and English number to Nepali number and publish it to npmjs.com."
 #canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false